rohan843/react-notes/README.md

 7. As a rule of thumb, if an event handler has >= 2 uses of `dispatch` within Redux, it usually means that a better store design or `extraReducers` is needed.

+8. As far as possible, don't change any schema such as data properties etc., just to suit the needs of the UI.

 ### Theory of Browser Navigation

 1. When a user clicks on an `<a>` (anchor) tag, the browser makes a request to the resource specified by the `href` attribute.